blabla1337/skf-flask/skf/markdown/code_examples/php/1-code_example--File_upload--.md

 				die();
 			}

-			//if all goes wel upload your file, first we want to log the event.
+			//if all goes well upload your file, first we want to log the event.
 			$log -> setLog($_SESSION['userID'],"File upload", "SUCCESS", date(dd-mm-yyyy),
 			$privelige, "NULL");